-INTENSE COMPETITION FROM OTHER ECONOMIC AND BUSINESS CONSULTING FIRMS COULD HURT OUR BUSINESS face additional competition from new entrants into the economic and business consulting industries.
-In the legal and regulatory consulting market, we compete primarily with other economic consulting firms and individual academics.
+Intense competition from other economic and business consulting firms could hurt our business the legal and regulatory consulting market, we compete primarily with other economic consulting firms and individual academics.
 In the business consulting market, we compete primarily with other business and management consulting firms, specialized or industry-specific consulting firms, the consulting practices of large accounting firms, and the internal professional resources of existing and potential clients.
 Many of our competitors have national and international reputations as well as significantly greater personnel, financial, managerial, technical and marketing resources than we do.
 Some of our competitors also have a significantly broader geographic presence than we do.